Objections & refusals

 We follow up until it is resolved

-If IP Australia raises further issues or schedules a hearing, we handle that too and keep you informed at every stage.
+If the examining authority raises further issues or schedules a hearing, we handle that too and keep you informed at every stage.

 In practice